It’s a common term, but let’s look at what it really means by breaking the word hypothyroidism apart.

 - mold exposure

-- many more causes (genetic mutations, Down syndrome, environmental, congenital and more when you click on the latter.)
+- many more causes (Down syndrome, environmental, congenital and more when you click on the latter.)

 Symptoms of hypothyroidism